callstack/react-native-testing-library/website/docs/API.md

 Default timeout, in ms, for async helper functions (`waitFor`, `waitForElementToBeRemoved`) and `findBy*` queries.
 Defaults to 1000 ms.

+#### `defaultIncludeHidden` option

+Default [includeHidden](Queries.md#includehidden-option) query option for all queries.
+This default option will be overridden by the one you specify directly when using your query.

 #### `defaultHidden` option

-Default [hidden](Queries.md#hidden-option) query option for all queries.
-This default option will be overridden by the one you specify directly when using your query.
+This is just an alias to the `defaultIncludeHidden` option.
+It only exists to match react-testing-library naming used in the [configuration options](https://testing-library.com/docs/dom-testing-library/api-configuration/#defaulthidden).
+Prefer the use of `defaultIncludeHidden` if possible as `defaultIncludeHidden: true` is clearer than `defaultHidden: true`.

 #### `defaultDebugOptions` option